-VisANT is implemented as a java applet which can be run in most common browsers and has been test with Netscape, Internet Explorer with different versions on different platforms.
-In some rare cases, the user may require to install JRE (Java Run-Time Environment) to run the VisANT.
-JRE can be download from SUN freely:
+VisANT is implemented as a java applet which can be run in most common browsers and has been test with Chrome, FireFox, Safari and Internet Explorer on different platforms.
+JRE (Java Run-Time Environment) is required to run the VisANT and can be download freely:

 Start VisANT is easy, just visit http://visant.bu.edu/ and click start button as shown in the following figure (leave it as for historical memory :D):

 Once the start button is clicked, the VisANT main window will pop out as shown as following (Clicking on each component in following window will bring you to the description of corresponding function):